Mark-Kac-Center/MFSCA/README.md

 ## Requirements

-TO use the FSCA method:
+TO use the MFSCA method:
 ```
 pip install -r requirements.txt
 ```